rubenhorn/InstantN00dles/README.md

 5. Profit

 ## Is it secure?
-You app runs in a docker container and is isolated from your host system.
+Your app runs in a docker container and is isolated from your host system.
 A tunnel is established connecting only this container to the dangerous void beyond your LAN.

 ## Can I run it locally only?